Spiritually Japanese: 2019

-On April 8, 2019, phrases such as "long live Japan", "those who support China are stupid cunts" and "defeat Chinese imperialism" suddenly appeared on an LED screen above the door to the emergency department of Gaoyang County's hospital.
+On April 8, 2019, phrases such as "long live Japan", "those who support China are stupid cunts" and "down with Chinese imperialism" suddenly appeared on an LED screen above the door to the emergency department of Gaoyang County's hospital.
 A netizen who discovered that the signage had been digitally vandalized took a short video clip of it, with hospital security attempting to stop him.
 After the video was uploaded, it immediately incited public attention.
 Following this, the hospital cut power to the screen and coordinated with Gaoyang County's health department to report the incident to the police.
 At around 3 p.m., police arrested a 31-year-old suspect surnamed Li in connection with the incident.

 On July 11, 2019, it was revealed that Wuhan University had accepted a Taiwanese exchange student named Ke Quanyao who had posted "jingri" commentary on Facebook, including expressing anticipation for the "motherland" Japan to retake Taiwan and claiming that Taiwan and Japan are "two islands that both belong to the same Japan".
 Following this, Ke abandoned his plans to attend Wuhan University.